foxitsoftware/xamarin-foxitpdf/foxit_xamarin_android/README.md

 pdfViewCtrl.OpenDoc(path, null);
 SetContentView(pdfViewCtrl);
 ```
-Note: Please make sure you have pushed the`complete_pdf_viewer_guide_android.pdf`
+Note: Please make sure you have pushed the [complete_pdf_viewer_guide_android.pdf](https://github.com/foxitsoftware/xamarin-foxitpdf/tree/master/foxit_xamarin_android/complete_pdf_viewer/complete_pdf_viewer/Assets/complete_pdf_viewer_guide_android.pdf)
-document found in the `samples/test_files` folder of Foxit PDF SDK for Android package into the
-SD card of the Android device or emulator that will be used to run this project.
+document into the SD card of the Android device or emulator that will be used to run this project.
 Certainly, you can
 change the file path with your own files.

 Update MainActivity.cs as follows: